jeremenichelli/jeremenichelli.github.io/_posts/2016-10-10-better-control-and-speed-react-render.md

 With a simple and straight forward line of code our component gets smarter.

-### No updates at all

-If the component doesn't contain any dynamic data we can just return `false` inside `shouldComponentUpdate` and it will only get rendered once.

-### Pure components

-Another solution is to extend from React's [PureComponent](https://facebook.github.io/react/docs/react-api.html#react.purecomponent), this will run shallow compares on all props and states to know when a given component should update, but beware it can cause false negatives and won't run `shouldComponentUpdate` on any element inside its render subtree.

 ### Be quick

 Whatever you do inside `shouldComponentUpdate`, do it fast.
 Avoid expensive operations and go directly to shallow comparisons.